 Hey Freelancer: Are You a Worker or an Entrepreneur?

 I started my freelance career as a worker and I’ve remained one ever since.
-I sensed it in the past as well but the realization came only recently when I was able to put it in words.
+I sensed it in the past as well but the final realization came only when I was able to put it into words.

-Roughly 10 years ago I got a great web agency job during the new economy boom.
-It was a well paid and it was easy.
+At the beginning of my “career” I got a great Web agency job during the new economy boom.
+It was well paid and it was easy.
 I got paid by the hour and after work I still had enough time for sports, partying or whatever.

 The company went bankrupt a year later in spite of the lay offs.
 The management has been replaced as well but they were just cold blooded capitalists.
 They were all about cutting costs no matter what happened to the people.

 I was trying to find a new job for a while but wasn’t really serious about it.
 I didn’t want to live through all that again.

 In a company where you’re just an employee it doesn’t matter who you are or what you like doing.

 At the end of the day only the money you earn matters.
-So you have to do things you hate, sit all day in a crowded room (aka office) with people you often despise.
+To get the money you have to do things you hate.
+You are forced sit all day in a crowded room (aka office) with people you often despise.

 Freelancing, at least done the way I did it, is not really the end of wage slavery.
 It’s just a different, more subtle way of wage slavery as long as you remain a wage slave in your head.

 Even as a freelancer you remain a worker.
 You become “your own boss” as the saying goes.

 You have to force yourself to wake up early, to work hard and to work long hours, after all you get paid by the hour, just like a worker.
-You have only a finite number of hours to sell so you can make your clients pay more but "the invisible hand" of the market will slap you once you become too expensive.
+You try to add hours to your wor day at the expense of friends and family.

 The problem is your mindset.
 It’s the mindset of the worker from the nineteenth century.
-Someone who toils al day and is still dirty and hungry.
+Someone who toils all day and is still dirty and hungry.
 Think about it: We’re in the 21st century!